janelia-arduino/EncoderPlus/README.md

-#Encoder Library#
+#EncoderPlus Library#

-Encoder counts pulses from quadrature encoded signals, which are commonly available from rotary knobs, motor or shaft sensors and other position sensors.
+EncoderPlus counts pulses from quadrature encoded signals, which are commonly available from rotary knobs, motor or shaft sensors and other position sensors.

+It is a slight modification of PJRC's Encoder library that adds callbacks to the encoder signal interrupts.
+This hurts performance, but allows conversion of signals into step and direction pulses, etc.

 http://www.pjrc.com/teensy/td_libs_Encoder.html